lhehnke/lhehnke.github.io/_posts/2018-01-23-road-accidents-south-australia.md

 Prior to finally analyzing the accident data, some more geographical data wrangling needs to be done.

-As a first step, we need to choose the right projection for transforming the `x` and `y` coordinates provided in the data set into their respective `longitude` and `latitude equivalents.
+As a first step we need to choose the right projection for transforming the `x` and `y` coordinates provided in the data set into their respective `longitude` and `latitude equivalents.

 The data itself comes with the following information on the projection (<a href="https://epsg.io/3107">EPSG:3107</a>)